 The UE computes the frequency Doppler shift of the service link, and pre-compensates for it in the uplink transmissions, by considering UE position and the ephemeris.
 If the UE does not have a valid GNSS position and/or valid ephemeris and Common TA, it shall not transmit until they are regained.

-In connected mode, the UE shall continuously update the Timing Advance and frequency pre-compensation, but the UE is not expected to perform GNSS acquisition.
-In connected mode, upon outdated ephemeris and common Timing Advance, the UE shall acquire the broadcasted parameters and upon outdated GNSS position the UE shall move to idle mode.
+In connected mode, the UE shall continuously update the Timing Advance and frequency pre-compensation.
+The UE can be triggered to, or configured to autonomously, perform GNSS acquisition.
+While the UE is performing GNSS acquisition, RLM is suspended.
+In connected mode, upon outdated ephemeris and common Timing Advance, the UE shall acquire the broadcasted parameters.
+Upon failed GNSS measurement and upon outdated GNSS position the UE shall move to idle mode.
+Upon completing the GNSS acquisition, the UE shall trigger remaining validity duration reporting.

+NOTE: The AS operations (e.g. RLM related timers, dataInactivityTimer, CHO execution, neighbour cell measurement, RACH, SR, and BSR) are suspended when UE is performing GNSS measurement and resumed when the GNSS measurement is finished.

 The UEs may be configured to report Timing Advance at initial access or in connected mode.
 In connected mode, event-triggered reporting of the Timing Advance is supported.

 Figure 23.21.2.2-1: Illustration of Uplink/Downlink Radio Frame Timing at the UE